Shosta/androSecTest/README.md

 You can then check the type of encryption used (hint, [SHA-1 is no more secure](https://shattered.io)).

-### 2. Make the application debuggable and ready for penetration testing
+### 3. Make the application debuggable and ready for penetration testing

 Now that you have the apk file from the application you want, you must disassemble the app to make it debuggable.

-#### 1. To disassemble the application, you can use the tool 'apktool'.
+#### 3.1.
+To disassemble the application, you can use the tool 'apktool'.

->`apktool d -o localAppFolder/ app.package.name.apk`
+> `apktool d -o localAppFolder/ app.package.name.apk`

-#### 2. Make the application debuggable and allow backup
+#### 3.2.
+Make the application debuggable and allow backup

-In the `"<application”`, in the manifest file, add a `android:debuggable="true”` value to make the app debuggable.
+In the `"<application”`, in the manifest file, add a `android:debuggable="true”` value to make the app debuggable. 🐛

-In the `"<application”`, in the manifest file, add a `android:allowBackup="true”` value to allow backup from the app.
+In the `"<application”`, in the manifest file, add a `android:allowBackup="true”` value to allow backup from the app. 💾

-#### 3. Intercept and decrypt network requests
+#### 4. Intercept and decrypt network requests

 Edit the app Manifest to be able to intercept and decrypt encrypted requests from the app later on:
 In the `"<application”` node, in the manifest file, add a `android:networkSecurityConfig="@xml/network_security_config"` value to be sure that the user added certificate are going to be trusted on a debug configuration.